mpronzati/365-days-of-data/dataset_02_bank_customer_churn_analysis/README.md

 - estimated_salary -> Estimated Annual Income.
 - churn -> 1 churned, 2 retained.

-##Day 2: SQL Cleaning
+## Day 2: SQL Cleaning
+The preparation phase focused on column standardization, changing data type, and adding a new column.
 I added credit risk segmentation during the data preparation phase to ensure consistent definitions across all analyses and visualizations.
+No deep cleaning was needed.

+The Credit risk segmentation was created during the data preparation phase to provide a stable, reusable customer attribute for analysis, visualization, and to avoid repeating logic in DAX.
+The levels are:

+-High Risk (< 580): Indicates poor creditworthiness and higher default risk -Medium Risk (580–669): Represents fair credit profiles with moderate risk -Low Risk (≥ 670): Reflects good to excellent credit profiles and lower financial risk

+## Day 3: SQL EDA